web

 Need something else?

-The NYC Department of Sanitation (DSNY) collects live Christmas trees and wreaths at the curb with Curbside Composting service.
+The NYC Department of Sanitation (DSNY) collects live Christmas trees and wreaths at the curb as part of Curbside Composting service.

-Make sure to remove all stands, lights, ornaments, and tinsel before placing at the curb.
-Do not put the tree in a bag.
+Make sure to remove all stands, lights, ornaments, and tinsel before placing a tree or wreath at the curb.
+Do not put trees or wreaths in bags.

 Trees and wreaths that still have items attached cannot be composted.